Ways CBD Helps Calm Patients Suffering from Anxiety

 CBD is one of 140 + different cannabinoids that occur naturally in the cannabis plant.
 Alongside tetrahydrocannabinol (THC), CBD is one of the most studied of these cannabinoids.
 Unlike THC, CBD does not lead to the “high” feeling reported by cannabis users after ingesting via inhalation or sub-lingually.
 It is widely thought not to possess any psychoactive properties.

-While THC is known to increase anxiety in some cases, there is some evidence that CBD may do exactly the opposite.
+While THC is known to increase anxiety in some cases, there is some evidence that CBD in higher doses may do exactly the opposite.
 The theory is that CBD is capable of interfering with the body’s endocannabinoid system, a recently discovered network of receptors and neurotransmitters that is thought to be somewhat responsible for regulating our anxiety responses to external stimuli.
 For this reason, CBD is fast gaining a reputation for among sufferers of anxiety-related conditions.
 But does it really work?

 Does CBD Work for Anxiety?